edheltzel/flightdeck-esbuild/README.md

 ## Getting Started

-All version of Flightdeck use a NodeJS ecosystem.
-So a very minimal and basic knowledge of Node should be had when using Flightdeck as your launchpad.
+All version of Flightdeck use NodeJS.
+So a very minimal and basic knowledge of Node and Git should be had when using Flightdeck as your launchpad.

 > In the future, we plan to include Docker and make all Flightdeck starters available as a Yeoman and/or NPM package.

 ### Prerequisites

-We are assuming that you already have Node and NPM installed on your system and that you have a basic understanding of Git.
+We are assuming that you already have Node with NPM and Git installed on your system.

 #### Dependencies

-We use `pnpm` as our package manager and we highly suggested that you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all the `pnpm` commands are supported out-of-the-box.
+`pnpm` is our package manager of choice – we highly recommend you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all the `pnpm` commands are work out-of-the-box.

 > Please be aware that this certainly won't be the most recent version of PNPM and as of this writing, PNPM is at version [7.5.0](https://github.com/pnpm/pnpm/releases).

-Also, You can swap `pnpm` in favor of `yarn` or `npm`
+Also, You can swap `pnpm` in favor of `yarn` or `npm` without any friction.

 - pnpm